 What is DesignOps in Banking and Why Do Financial Institutions Need It?

 The term "Design Ops" was introduced in 2014 by Dave Malouf, author of the «What Is DesignOps?» book.
 Dave Malouf define DesignOps meaning as the grease, rails, and engine that make design processes, methods, and craft as valuable as possible.
 And according to "DesignOps Handbook", it's everything that supports high-quality design crafts, methods, and processes.
 In general, DesignOps (aka Design Operations) include customer-centered digital product design processes and design thinking for problem-solving.

 Based on the above, we get the definition of DesignOps as a system of operations and processes that amplify the value and impact of design in a financial organization, increasing its customer-centricity and creativity.
 DesignOps practice is essential for large financial organizations that deliver digital product and service.

 The importance of digital experiences to establish long-term customer relationships request creativity, empathy and design innovation.
 Financial organizations invest significant resources in the design and engineering of their products, but ROI often leaves a lot to be desired.
 This is because designers work as lone wolfs, and the latest UX design practices is hard to integrate across all departments into the strategy, development, implementation, delivery and product improvement.
 Unfortunately, design's potential for business success is not fully activated.

 DesignOps in a bank helps integrate the design team's workflow into the broader product development and delivery context.
-To benefit from DesignOps, you need to implement a design-driven ecosystem with a set of standardized processes, methods, and tools that will support and evolve the design approach in the organization, effectively scaling the product.
-DesignOps tools should enable effective effective design operations management and customer-centered collaboration across all company departments thereby empowering the value of product design.
+To benefit from DesignOps banking companies need to implement a design-driven ecosystem with a set of standardized processes, methods, and tools that will support and evolve the design approach in the organization, effectively scaling the product.
+DesignOps tools should enable effective design operations management and customer-centered collaboration across all company departments thereby empowering the value of product design.